lightninglabs/lightning-app/README.md

 git clone https://github.com/lightninglabs/lightning-app.git
 ```

-Then go inside the project folder and run npm install (grab a coffee, this might take a while):
+Then go inside the project folder and run the following commands (grab a coffee, this might take a while):
 ```
 cd lightning-app
 npm run setup